 Document data for a collection will be saved in files with name pattern

-Starting with Version 2.1 of ArangoDB, the arangodump tool also supports sharding.
-Simply point it to one of the coordinators and it will behave exactly as described above, working on sharded collections in the cluster.
+Starting with Version 2.1 of ArangoDB, the arangodump tool also supports sharding and can be used to backup data from a Cluster.
+Simply point it to one of the Coordinators and it will behave exactly as described above, working on sharded collections in the Cluster.

 Please see the Limitations.

 As above, the output will be one structure description file and one data file per sharded collection.
 Note that the data in the data file is sorted first by shards and within each shard by ascending timestamp.
 The structural information of the collection contains the number of shards and the shard keys.

 Note that the version of the arangodump client tool needs to match the version of the ArangoDB server it connects to.

 Starting with version 3.1.17, collections may be created with shard distribution identical to an existing prototypical collection; i.e. shards are distributed in the very same pattern as in the prototype collection.
 Such collections cannot be dumped without the referenced collection or arangodump yields an error.

 arangodump --collection clonedCollection --output-directory "dump" ERROR Collection clonedCollection's shard distribution is based on a that of collection prototypeCollection, which is not dumped along.
 You may dump the collection regardless of the missing prototype collection by using the --ignore-distribute-shards-like-errors parameter.